-Visit Nanjing Road, People's Square and admire the magnificent colonial architecture with a stroll along the Bund.
+Explore the ancient treasures of the Shanghai Museum in People's Square and admire the magnificent colonial architecture with a stroll along the Bund.
 An optional excursion may be offered to Jin Mao Tower and experience the Maglev Train (time permitting, payable locally).
 Then, wander for a couple of hours through the Xintiandi area to admire the 1920s architectural styling.
 This evening, cruise on the Huangpu River for panoramic vistas of the Shanghai skyline.